The Pointer Sisters (album)

-The Pointer Sisters is the debut by the Pointer Sisters, released in 1973 on the Blue Thumb label.
+The Pointer Sisters is the debut studio album by the Pointer Sisters, released in 1973 on the Blue Thumb label.

 History

-The album yielded the hits "Yes We Can Can" and "Wang Dang Doodle" and became a success based on word of mouth after heralded performances at The Troubadour in Los Angeles and the Helen Reddy Show.
-The album peaked at number 13 on the Billboard 200 and reached number three on the R&B albums chart and was certified gold by the Recording Industry Association of America in February 1974.
+The album yielded the hits "Yes We Can Can" and "Wang Dang Doodle" and became a success based on word of mouth after heralded performances at The Troubadour in Los Angeles and on the Helen Reddy Show.
+The album peaked at number 13 on the Billboard 200 and reached number three on the R&B albums chart and was certified Gold by the Recording Industry Association of America in February 1974.
 The album was remastered and issued on CD in 2001 by MCA Records.